 The KORADO Group focuses attention on maintaining a good standard of working conditions and environment for its employees.
-Employees are thus adequately motivated for opti--mum performance as the motivated and qualified employees are a prerequisite for the successful operation of the Company.
+Employees are thus adequately motivated for optimum performance as the motivated and qualified employees are a prerequisite for the successful operation of the Company.
 The priority of education is to improve technical professional training of employees in production.

-A Group's leading employees are entitled to contribution to the life insurance and to additional benefits.
+A group of senior staff members is entitled to contribution to the life insurance and to additional benefits.
 The system of contributions to pension insurance, in which most employees are involved, has been a stabilizing element for a long time.
 Employees have the option of quality catering directly in the area of KORADO, a.s. plant, even in shift operations and with a significant contribution from their employer.